 It's time to...

 Golf courses throughout the area are beginning to open.
 Speak to local courses about their arrangements or membership.
 Guests are now welcome to play on most courses so check out the course of your choice.

 Food & Drink

-We have a number of Food & Drink establishments beginning to open.
-Have a look through our list of fantastic bars, coffee shops and restaurants, including those participating in the ‘Eat Out to Help Out’ offer during August.
+We have a number of Food & Drink establishments remaining open at present.
+Have a look through our list of fantastic bars, coffee shops and restaurants.

 Art & Culture

 At this moment only some of our wonderful arts & culture venues are open, including the Watt Institution and the Waterfront cinema in Greenock.
 The Beacon Arts Centre is now also offering limited exhibitions, workshops and performances.
 We will keep you up to date with developments as and when they happen.

 Finlaystone Estate, with it’s amazing outdoor spaces for exploring is a great place to take the kids for an adventure and a picnic on a day out.
-It is open now.
+It is open daily from 10am – 5pm.

 The Watt Institution, incorporating the Watt Hall and McLean Museum, is now open for you to explore and enjoy.
 Hours are limited to 11am- 2pm Wednesday, Thursday and Friday.

 Lunderston Bay, part of the Clyde Muirshiel regional park, is a local beauty spot open for exploring and enjoying.
 Ideal for a splash in the water, the area has been listed in the Scottish Governments list of designated bathing waters.